heatmap.py -p photo-points -o photos.png --width 1000 --osm -B 0.8 --osm_base http://b.tile.stamen.com/toner

 Take color gradient from this the first column of

-Kernel to use for the falling-off function; choices:
+Kernel to use for the falling-off function; default:

 http://tile.openstreetmap.org